beelol/html-snippets/README.md

 # html-snippets

-<h1>Atom Snippets for HTML<h1>
+<h1>Atom Snippets For Auth and HTML in Rails<h1>

-A bunch of html snippets for a rails forms workflow
+This repository consists of only an atom snippets file intended for writing authorization code and html forms using Rails syntax.

+<h1>HTML Snippets<h1>

+List of all html snippets, what they do, and how to use them.